AudriusJuknevicius/CS50-SQL-Problem-Sets/project/DESIGN.md

 In this section you should answer the following questions:

 * What is the purpose of your database?

+The database is there to make Hearify(Spotify clone) application function as intended.
+With the neccessary functional fields in place, it is a functioning database.

 * Which people, places, things, etc. are you including in the scope of your database?

+Users, the main customer and intended audience for the application.
+Includes basic information such as name, surname and email address.
+Has additional function to have personalised profile image.

 * Which people, places, things, etc. are *outside* the scope of your database?

 ## Functional Requirements